 Upload to AWS S3 By Using Node.js

-So, what am I doing on this blog is to show some sample code that how to upload files to AWS by Node.js.
+So, what I'm doing in this blog is showing some sample code for how to upload files to AWS S3 by using Node.js.

-The first thing that needs to do before writing the Node.js code is, you have to set up a user with S3 permissions to access your S3 Bucket.
-I assume you already set up an AWS account.
-To make it easy you could create a user and provide the S3FullAccess policy for now, but for Production, you should always give the least privileges.
-Also, if you will running Node.js on EC2 or Lamba you should create an IAM role and attached it to the EC2 or Lambda instead of creating a user.
+The first thing you need to do before writing the Node.js code is to set up a user with S3 permissions to access your S3 bucket.
+I assume you already have an AWS account set up.
+To make it easy, you could create a user and provide the S3FullAccess policy for now, but for production, you should always give the least privileges.
+Also, if you will be running Node.js on EC2 or Lambda, you should create an IAM role and attach it to the EC2 or Lambda instead of creating a user.

-Following are packages that will use by the code snippet later.
+The following are packages that will be used by the code snippets later.

 const AWS = require("aws-sdk");